protontypes/open-sustainable-technology/README.md

 - [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated LaTeX template.
 - [carbon footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface.
-- [Tracarbon](https://github.com/fvaleye/tracarbon) - Tracarbon tracks your device's energy consumption and calculates your carbon emissions using your location.
 - [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
 - [Bloom](https://github.com/tmrowco/bloom-contrib) - A SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.
 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.